CiscoDevNet/multicloud-integrations/Multicloud Networking/Multicloud Automation/examples/dmvpn_eks_ccp_calico_stars.md

      ```

      **NOTE:**  The identity of the `management-ui` workload in the network policy is its pod IP for
-     policies applied to the on-premises cluster .
+     policies applied to the on-premises cluster.
 See the below [Limitations](#limitations) explanation.

   1. Allow `client` (EKS) as client of `frontend` (on-prem).